Virus testing turnaround times reveal wide disparity

 “What we really need to be moving towards is making COVID testing like pregnancy testing,” he said.

-Settles, whose symptoms have cleared, said he might eventually get an antibody test.
-But since he works from home, he won't get tested again anytime soon, figuring the wait would be long with the recent surge in cases.
+Settles, whose symptoms have cleared, works from home and said he won't get tested again anytime soon, figuring the wait would be long with the recent surge in cases.

 But he does wonder why the NBA is so organized when it comes to testing and contact tracing, and the general public is left with confusion.